brog45/web-user-tacking/readme.md

 IP address and the browser's user-agent (which typically includes information about the hardware and operating system) string can be used as an identifier.

+ISPs and VPN services are uniquely situated in the network to identify you and monitor your web browsing.
+Also, "web accelerator" services that claim to speed up web browsing over slower connections often require users to install their software and use their web proxies, which allows them to identify you and monitor your web browsing.

+Early mobile phone web browsers that made all web requests through a special gateway owned by the phone company sometimes added a unique device identifier to HTTP request headers.
+Unfortunately, this sometimes included your phone number.
+This had the effect of sending your phone number to every website you visited.
+⚠️TODO: add links to examples

-They can use JavaScript fingerprinting techniques to attempt to determine browser type, browser features, and which browser extensions are installed.
-If this browser fingerprint is fairly unique, it can be used to recognize you.
-Even if it is not especially unique, it can be combined with your IP address to improve recognition.
+Various techniques can be used to attempt to describe the user's machine machine, operating system, browser type, and extensions.
+If this description is fairly unique, it can be used to recognize you.
+This is called fingerprinting and is described in its own section below.

 # Profiling Users